nkoshimoto/genulens/README.md

-# Warning
-Since June 2 2021, the source code, genulens.cpp, has been replaced with a version with a random number generator from GSL (GNU Scientific Library).
-This is because we realized that the random number generator from the C++ standard library, which was used before, does not have a very good randomness.
-The statistics (the median, 1 sigma, 2 sigma values) for each parameter are probably OK, but the distributions are jagged compared to the GSL one with a same number of simulation.
-Please install the new version with the GSL random number functions if you are using the version before June 2 2021.

 # genulens
 `genulens`, which stands for "generate microlensing", is a tool to simulate microlensing events using Monte Carlo simulation of the Galactic model developed by [Koshimoto, Baba & Bennett (2021), arXiv:2104.03306](https://arxiv.org/abs/2104.03306).
 The code itself has been published as [Koshimoto & Ranc (2021), Zenodo.4784949](http://doi.org/10.5281/zenodo.4784949).